mertkayacs/Weaviate-Based-LeadershipGuide-Chatbot/README.md

-# 🧠 Advanced AI Chatbot with Weaviate, HuggingFace, and GPT-4
+# 🧠 Advanced AI Chatbot with Weaviate, HuggingFace & GPT-4

 This project was my deep-dive into crafting a smart, context-aware chatbot using powerful modern tools like **Weaviate**, **HuggingFace Embeddings**, and **GPT-4**.
 Unlike the lightweight Google-fallback variant, this version leverages a full local vector store and context-aware conversation.